 Home to the University of Utah and the state’s capital city, Salt Lake City blends the amenities of a major metropolitan area with beautiful natural surroundings.

 Featuring the majestic 11,000-foot peaks of the Wasatch Mountains to the east, and the Great Salt Lake and Oquirrh Mountains to the west, Salt Lake City is surrounded by majestic views in all directions.
-U.S. News & World Report ranked Salt Lake City as one of the "top 15 best places to live" in recent years.
-Its metro area population of 1.1 million ranks in the top 50 in the United States.
+U.S. News & World Report ranked Salt Lake City as one of the “top 15 best places to live” in recent years and graded Utah as the “No. 3 Best State” in 2021.
+Its metro area population of 1.2 million ranks in the top 50 in the United States.

 Its literacy rate, percentage of high school graduates, and percentage of college-educated citizens ranks among the best in the nation.
 Salt Lake has a moderate four-season climate, averaging 237 days of sunshine per year and 15% humidity.

 With projects ranging from the renovation of historic buildings to the construction of new office towers, condominiums and apartments, a growing number of people not only work but live in the downtown area, and one in six residents is now in their 20s.
-Citing professional opportunities and quality of life, WalletHub named Salt Lake City the No. 1 place to start a career in May 2016.
+Citing professional opportunities and quality of life, Rent.com ranked Salt Lake City the “most desirable place in the country for millennials to live” in 2020.

 |Average High Temperatures|